shakilimtiaz/Actinometry/README.md

 # Actinometry of Low Density Hydrogen Plasma
 Optical Emission Spectroscopy.
 (OES) attains a crucial stance in the measurement of ground electronic state species concentrations and temperatures of plasma.
 It adheres to a principle of non-perturbation as scaled with other techniques of plasma diagnostics which makes it crucial to the field.

-The following repository contains a baseline code for computation of data following optical emission spectroscopy for low density hydrogen plasmas using data assumptions for spectral lines of Hydrogen ($H-\alpha$ precisely) at $656.46 nm$ and Argon used as actinometer at $811.50 nm$.
+The following repository contains a baseline code for computation of data following optical emission spectroscopy for low density hydrogen plasmas using data assumptions for spectral lines of Hydrogen in $H-\alpha$ at $656.46 nm$ and Argon used as actinometer at $811.50 nm$.
 It follows in multiple data points for whom due references have been added wherever required.

 ### Formulas Involved: